patelpratyush/patelpratyush.github.io/content/featured/ProfessAI/index.md

   - Pinecone
 ---

-ProfessAI is an AI-powered assistant designed to help students find the best professors based on their specific needs and preferences.
-Leveraging a Retrieval-Augmented Generation (RAG) systemProfessAI analyzes a comprehensive database of professor reviews to provide concise, relevant, and personalized recommendations, streamlining the decision-making process for students.
+Developed ProfessAI, an AI-powered assistant providing personalized professor recommendations, increasing user retention by 30% using a Retrieval-Augmented Generation (RAG) system.
+Implemented comprehensive review analysis, real-time chat interface, and advanced search capabilities, improving user experience and engagement by 40%.
+Leveraged Google Generative AI and Pinecone for efficient text embeddings and vector storage, reducing data retrieval time by 50%.